d2l-ai/d2l-en/chapter_computational-performance/hybridize.md

 One of the benefits of compiling the models is that we can serialize (save) the model and its parameters to disk.
 This allows us to store a model in a manner that is independent of the front-end language of choice.
 This allows us to deploy trained models to other devices and easily use other front-end programming languages.
 At the same time the code is often faster than what can be achieved in imperative programming.
 Let us see the `save` method in action.
 :end_tab:

+:begin_tab:`tensorflow`
+One of the benefits of compiling the models is that we can serialize (save) the model and its parameters to disk.
+This allows us to store a model in a manner that is independent of the front-end language of choice.
+This allows us to deploy trained models to other devices and easily use other front-end programming languages or execute a trained model on a server.
+At the same time the code is often faster than what can be achieved in imperative programming.
+The low-level API that allows us to save in tensorflow is `tf.saved_model`.
+Let's see the `saved_model` instance in action.
+:end_tab:

 ```{.python .input}
 net.export('my_mlp')
 !ls -lh my_mlp*